Dialogue in the Dark

 Dialogue in the Dark ("Dialog in the Dark" in American promotional materials) is an awareness raising exhibition and franchise, as well as a social business.
 In Dialogue in the Dark, blind guides lead visitors in small groups through different settings in absolute darkness.
 Through this visitors learn how to interact without sight by using their other senses, as well as experience what it is like to be blind.
 The exhibition is organized as a social franchising company, which offers the exhibition as well as business workshops, and has created jobs for the blind, disabled, and disadvantaged worldwide.
 The exhibition aims to change mindsets on disability and diversity, and increase tolerance for “otherness”.
 More than 9 million visitors have gone through an experience in the Dark and thousands of blind guides and facilitators find employment through exhibitions and workshops.

 History

 Dialogue in the Dark was founded by Andreas Heinecke in 1988.
 It had its premiere in Frankfurt, Germany.
 For more than 10 years it toured throughout the world as a travelling exhibition in museums or as a special event in a fair or festival.
 Since then, Dialogue Social Enterprise, the company that owns the brand, has turned the exhibition into a franchise.
 The first permanent exhibition was established in Hamburg, Germany (Dialog im Dunkeln) in April 2000.
 There have been exhibitions in more than 150 cities in over 30 countries.
 Dialogue in the Dark is currently available in 21 countries in different formats.
-Some of these countries include China, Japan, Italy, Israel, South Korea, Germany, Greece, Austria, Russia, the USA and Singapore.
+Some of these countries or regions include China, Taiwan, Hong Kong, Japan, Italy, Israel, South Korea, Germany, Greece, Austria, Russia, the USA and Singapore.